DougLeary/LedString/README.md

 L = always Lit (white)
 O = always Off (black) - in other words, not used
 S = Switched on and off at random to simulate human activity
-F = Flickering yellow light to simulate fireplaces, campfires, etc
+F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently.
 C = Custom

 Example string: "LLOFL SSFLO OOLSS FSSSL"